 - Type 4a: The myocardial infarction occurs as part of a PCI.

-- Type 4b: The myocardial infarction is caused by a stent thrombosis.
+- Type 4b: The myocardial infarction is caused by stent thrombosis.

-- Type 5: The myocardial infarction develops in connection to a CABG.
+- Type 5: The myocardial infarction develops in connection with a CABG.

 As a result of atherosclerosis, plaques start to form in the coronary arteries, which are at first still stable.
-Over the course of time, an unstable so-called vulnerable plaque forms.
+Over time, an unstable (vulnerable) plaque forms.
 The rupturing of this plaque leads to a thrombotic obstruction of one of the coronary arteries, hypoxia of the tissue fed by the coronary artery, and ischemia, followed by the formation of necroses.

 Clinical signs of myocardial infarction

-The typical symptoms include severe retrosternal pain that typically radiates into the left arm (Note: right arm pain is possible as well), neck and upper jaw and does not improve after nitroglycerin administration.
+The typical symptoms include severe retrosternal pain that typically radiates to the left arm (Note: right arm pain is also possible), neck, and upper jaw and does not improve after nitroglycerin administration.
 These symptoms are observed in only about 40% of patients.

-Painless infarctions – so-called silent infarctions – especially affect diabetic patients due to neuropathy or old age.
+Painless (silent) infarctions especially affect diabetic patients due to neuropathy or old age.
 These painless infarctions are present in about 20% of all cases.

 In the course of the disease, the typical retrosternal pain can be evaluated.
-A physical exam can reveal e.g. signs of cardiac decompensation or changes in blood pressure.
+Physical examination can reveal e.g. signs of cardiac decompensation or changes in blood pressure.
 Cardiac risk factors can be ascertained in the process as well or be unveiled during the physical examination.

 Noticeable noises, especially in connection with complications, may be detected in the course of the auscultation.
-A pericardial rub can be heard, which suggests underlying pericarditis.
-A systolic murmur occurs during ventricular septal perforation or mitral valve insufficiency.
+Pericardial rub can be heard, which suggests underlying pericarditis.
+Systolic murmur occurs during ventricular septal perforation or mitral valve insufficiency.
 Pulmonary vascular congestion or lung edema can cause bilateral basal rales.

-The classification of the heart’s enzymes provides information on the presence and extent of myocardial damage.
-The determination of Troponin I or T (depending on the lab) is considered the gold standard.
-Troponin as a cardiac marker is specific to the myocardial tissue.
+The classification of the heart enzymes provides information on the presence and extent of myocardial damage.
+The determination of Troponin I or T (depending on the laboratory) is considered the gold standard.
+Troponin, as a cardiac marker, is specific to the myocardial tissue.

-It increases shortly after the infarction.
-About 70% of patients show an increase three hours after the incident, and that number rises to 90% six hours after the incident.
-This timeline stresses the necessity to measure cardiac enzymes again at a later time even if the initial result was negative.
+Troponin increases shortly after the infarction.
+About 70% of patients show an increase 3 hours after the incident, and that number rises to 90% 6 hours after the incident.
+This timeline stresses the necessity of measuring cardiac enzymes again at a later time even if the initial result was negative.

-Post MI reinfarction cannot be diagnosed by means of troponin-recording since the troponin concentration only returns to normal after about one to two weeks.
-In contrast, myoglobin is unspecific and increases also when damage to skeletal muscles occurs, but goes back to normal after one day at the latest.
-CK-MB is specific to the infarction, but it only starts to rise four hours after the occurrence of ischemia.
-A CK-MB concentration of between six and twenty percent of the total CK indicates myocardial damage.
+Reinfarction after myocardial infarction cannot be diagnosed by means of troponin-recording since the troponin concentration only returns to normal after about 1–2 weeks.
+In contrast, myoglobin is unspecific and increases also when damage to skeletal muscles occurs but goes back to normal after 1 day at the latest.
+CK-MB is specific to the infarction, but it only starts to rise 4 hours after the occurrence of ischemia.
+A CK-MB concentration of between 6–20% of the total CK indicates myocardial damage.

 LDH can serve as a long-term marker of myocardial damage.
-It starts to increase only after six to twelve hours, but reaches its maximum after two to four days and stays at an increased level up to two weeks following the infarction.
-GOT, which is actually a marker for liver cells, also exists in the heart muscle and can be used for diagnostics as well.
+It starts to increase only after 6–12 hours, but reaches its maximum after 2–4 days and stays at an increased level up to 2 weeks following the infarction.
+GOT, which is actually a marker for liver cells, also exists in the heart muscle and can also be used for diagnostics.
 In that case, GPT, which is specific to the liver, has to be determined as well in order to distinguish heart disease from liver cell damage.